 Appraised Value – An opinion of a property’s fair market value based on an appraiser’s knowledge, experience, and analysis of the property.
 Appraisal is based primarily on comparable sales.

-Buyer’s Market – Low prices resulting from a market which has more sellers than buyers.
+Buyer’s Market – Low prices resulting from a market that has more sellers than buyers.
 Buyers have a wide range of choices and tend to have an advantage over sellers.

 Closing – This has different meanings in different states.
-In some states a real estate transaction is not consider “closed” until the documents are recorded at the local recorder’s office.
+In some states, a real estate transaction is not considered “closed” until the documents are recorded at the local recorder’s office.
 In others, the “closing” is a meeting where all of the documents are signed and the money changes hands.

 Construction Perm Loan – This loan can be used to purchase land and finance the construction of a new home.
 In addition to long-term rate locks, TowneBank Mortgage can offer a one-time close that helps clients save money by not paying two sets of closing costs.